Got a bored teen? Productive teenage activities at home to not only keep your teen entertained, but to also keep them moving towards their future.

 One of the coolest things about the time that we live in is that you can learn just about anything by taking a course or reading up on it, online.

-I’ll list out some great resources for free online courses that you can take to learn a new skill, brush up on an existing skill set, or even where you can learn how to manage your money.
+I’ll list out some great resources for free online courses that your teen can take to learn a new skill, brush up on an existing skill set, or even where they can learn how to manage their money.

 - 31+ Free Online Money Management Courses for Teens and Kids

 - Coursera’s Free courses for high school students